authorityab/OpalMind/README.md

 - Repo-based deploys (e.g., Portainer stacks) can rely on `stack.env` in the repo; override values through Portainer’s UI or commit a `.env` for environment-specific secrets.
 Make sure `docker-compose.yml` can see any additional env files you provide.

 ## Next Steps
-- Replace the default bearer token with a secure secret before deploying.
+- Generate a bearer token (e.g., `openssl rand -hex 32`), store it in your secret manager, and document the rotation procedure for each environment.
 - **Set up monitoring**: Integrate the health status endpoint with your monitoring stack for production alerting.
 - Expand the SDK with additional reporting helpers (events, segments) and mirror them in the tool service.
 - Persist tracking queue and add durability/caching as traffic increases.